knh11545/commandline4expertsearchers/README.md

 ```

 **Result**: 17 duplicate records were omitted when counting unique accession numbers in the first export file.

+Notice that the field names used in the export files are not necessarily the same as when searching the databases.

 Finally, we count the unique records _accross all export files_.
 This number of unique records should not be off to far from the total number of records, say at most a few dozen.
 If the unique records are below the total by 1,000 or more chances a high that we erroneously exported a chunk of records twice (and ommitted another chunck).